Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

-Miguel Cabrera -- with an on-base percentage of .225 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the New York Yankees, with Michael King on the mound, on August 29 at 6:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.225 on-base percentage in past 10 games, 92 points below season-long percentage), battle starting pitcher Clarke Schmidt and the New York Yankees at Comerica Park, Thursday at 1:10 PM ET.

 He had a one-hit showing in his last game (1-for-4) against the Yankees.